England risks COVID-19 resurgence by ending lockdown too soon, scientific advisers say

 Britain has recorded more than 270,000 cases of coronavirus and says more than 38,000 have died after testing positive for the illness.
 The Office of National Statistics and other sources of data put the figure of fatalities from suspected and confirmed cases at 48,000.

-Johnson’s government, which has been heavily criticised for its handling of the crisis, is now caught between the need to prevent a second wave and the need to reopen the economy and keep companies alive.
+The government is now caught between the need to prevent a second wave and the need to reopen the economy and keep companies alive.

 It says that while it may have made some mistakes it is grappling with the biggest public health crisis since the 1918 influenza outbreak and that it has prevented the health service from being overwhelmed.

-Horby of the University of Oxford said there was still too much uncertainty about what would happen to the virus’ reproduction rate if schools reopen and other activities resume.

-“Returning to a situation where we’ve lost control again is far worse than a week or two of social measures,” he told BBC Radio.
-SAGE includes more than 50 scientists, medics and academics who advise the government.
+SAGE member Peter Horby said the next three weeks would be crucial.
+“Returning to a situation where we’ve lost control again is far worse than a week or two (more) of social measures,” he said.

-Government officials have repeatedly said they are following “the science” as they respond to the pandemic, but Edmunds said the decision to ease the lockdown from Monday was political.

-“My frustration has been recently at least that they’re pretending that they’re not making a decision, that in fact it’s us who are making the decision, and that’s not really the case,” he said.
-“They have to make the decision and clearly they have.”

 Reporting by Kate Holton; Editing by Guy Faulconbridge, Helen Popper and Frances Kerry